okfn/opendatahandbook/value-stories/en/israel-budget/index.md

 - Mark Wainwright
 ---

 In Israel, what started as an attempt to find out how much the government spent on firefighting became a much larger project, as it slowly emerged that published budget data was unintelligible, late, and – as gradually became clear – wrong.
-A group of coders and activists used official requests, lobbying, campaigning, and legal action to get fuller, better and and more up-to-date figures.
+A group of coders and activists used official requests, lobbying, campaigning, and legal action to get fuller, better and more up-to-date figures.
 With some heavy data processing – and some crowd-sourcing – they cleaned this data and present it in a visual form, and as time went on, interactive features were added to enable citizens to explore the data in detail.
 As a result, proposed budgets became a significant element in the national political debate.

 ## Fire on the mountain